Overland Park, Kansas: Religion

 Overland Park is highly populated by Protestants, reflective of the overall population of the state of Kansas.
 Large Baptist, Methodist, Nazarene and Pentecostal churches dot the landscape of Overland Park as well as its neighboring suburbs.
-Overland Park is also home to a relatively small Muslim population.
-The Islamic Center of Johnson County serves as a mosque and a community center for Muslims in Overland Park.
-There is also a growing Hindu, Sikh, and Buddhist population in Overland Park and surrounding areas.

-Overland Park is also served by a number of synagogues: Congregation Beth Israel Abraham Voliner, an Orthodox synagogue established in Kansas City, Missouri, in 1894.
-Other Orthodox synagogues include the Chabad House Center which serves as the Chabad Headquarters for Kansas and Missouri, and the Torah Learning Center.
-There are several other synagogues, too, including Kehilath Israel, Congregation Beth Torah, and The Temple, Congregation B'nai Jehudah.

 Also, Overland Park is home to a significant number of Roman Catholics.
 Overland Park falls within the boundaries of the Archdiocese of Kansas City in Kansas.
 Parishes such as St. Michael the Archangel, Holy Cross, Holy Spirit, Ascension and Queen of the Holy Rosary serve Catholics in Overland Park.
 Holy Cross offers a Spanish mass for the Hispanic community in the city.

+Overland Park is also served by a number of synagogues: Congregation Beth Israel Abraham Voliner, an Orthodox synagogue established in Kansas City, Missouri, in 1894.
+Other Orthodox synagogues include the Chabad House Center which serves as the Chabad Headquarters for Kansas and Missouri, and the Torah Learning Center.
+There are several other synagogues, too, including Kehilath Israel, Congregation Beth Torah, and The Temple, Congregation B'nai Jehudah.

+Overland Park is also home to a relatively small Muslim population.
+The Islamic Center of Johnson County serves as a mosque and a community center for Muslims in Overland Park.
+There is also a growing Hindu, Sikh, and Buddhist population in Overland Park and surrounding areas.

 In popular culture

-The city has developed a positive reputation in American media as an affordable and family-friendly community.
-CNNMoney.com has consistently ranked it in the top 10 of its 100 Best Places to Live in the United States.
-In 2015 Forbes ranked the city among the 25 Best Suburbs for retirement.
-In 2015 Overland Park was named No 1 in the nation for "Top 10 Best Cities for Families".
-It was also recognized as No. 15 for "America's 50 Best Cities to Live " by 24/7 Wall Street.
-It was awarded the No. 1 city in the country for first time home buyers in 2015 by WalletHub, citing its low crime rate and outstanding schools.
-BusinessWeek ranked the city as one of "The Best Places to Raise Your Kids", and U.S. News & World Report ranked it among "America's 10 Best Places to Grow Up".
-In 2014, Housing Wire ranked it number three in its list of "The 10 absolute best housing markets for families".
-In 2018, it was awarded "Best city to raise a family" by WalletHub and "One of the most popular cities for millennials" by CNBC.

 Overland Park is the setting of the 2008 documentary series High School Confidential, the 2009–2011 television series, United States of Tara, and the web series The Most Popular Girls in School.

 Notable people

-People who were born in, or have lived in, Overland Park include film directors Michael Almereyda (Hamlet) and Darren Lynn Bousman (Saw), actors Rob Riggle, Tom Kane, Paul Rudd, Jason Sudeikis, Sarah Lancaster, John Lehr, Todd Bosley, David Dastmalchian, and eSports player Johnathan Wendel.
+People who were born in, or have lived in, Overland Park include film directors Michael Almereyda (Hamlet) and Darren Lynn Bousman (Saw), actors Rob Riggle, Tom Kane, Paul Rudd, Jason Sudeikis, Sarah Lancaster, John Lehr, David Dastmalchian,eSports player Johnathan Wendel, and musician couple Waxahatchee and Kevin Morby.